PenguinMod/PenguinMod-ExtensionsGallery/src/lib/Documentation/PaintUtils.md

 # Paint Utils
 ***Please ignore the spellings in the extension and this documentation of it.
-I get that it is not conformed to American spelling.***
+I get that it is not conformed to American spelling.*** <br>
 Paint Utils is a PenguinMod extension made for colour theory.
 Colour theory describes the behavior of colour in the form of colour mixing among other things.

 ## Available Colours